Lucca-mito/swift-science/README.md

 values and statistics.
 This means that everything in Swift Science has easy-to-use support for:
 - Extended- and arbitrary-precision floats and integers when you want to prioritize computational accuracy.
 - Machine-precision floats (`Double`) and integers (`Int`) by default to prioritize speed.
-- `Float16` and `Int8` when you want to prioritize lower memory usage.
+- `Float16` and `Int8` in resource-constrained or performance-critical environments.

 And anywhere in between.